Rate Limiting and Throttling - SLA-Based Policies

 The Rate Limiting and Throttling - SLA-Based policies are client ID-based policies that use the ID as a reference to impose limits on the number of requests that each application can make within a period of time.
 To use these policies, create at least one SLA tier to define request limits as described in the tutorial.
-Require users to register an application through the Exchange portal (Nov 2017) or API portal (Jul 2017) for engaging API users.
+Require users to register an application through the Exchange portal for engaging API users.
 The registration process grants the user a client ID and a client Secret.

 You can configure an SLA tier to require manual approval of requests from users who want to register an app to call your API.

-SLA-based throttling works much like SLA-based rate limiting, except requests that exceed the SLA limits aren’t rejected, but instead are delayed and put in a queue.
-The queued requests are processed in the following period, or eventually rejected if they are queued repeatedly for an established number of times.
+SLA-based throttling works much like SLA-based rate limiting, except requests that exceed the SLA limits aren’t rejected, but instead are queued for later reprocessing.
+These requests are retried periodically according to the configuration until they are either accepted or rejected because they were retried the maximum amount of times.

 You can configure the interval between attempts during which requests are not accepted and you can limit the number of attempts.